 Our Three Year Professional Acting course is an on-going developmental process.
 Student actors learn technical skills and key approaches whilst playing increasingly demanding roles in front of a paying public.
 Students gain practical experience of various theatrical styles from Ancient Greek theatre to classical and modern works including devising and new writing.

 Cygnet Theatre plays a key role in the region’s arts scene, supporting local artists to present their own work at our venue and with over 60 performances in professional venues in Exeter and on tour: Exeter Northcott, Poltimore House and The Actors Centre, London.
-In addition, touring to local communities, reaching over 3,000 people on our summer tours of the West Country bring the Theatre School’s work to new audiences in the wider and varied communities.
+In addition, touring to local communities with summer tours of the West Country bring the Theatre School’s work to new audiences in the wider and varied communities.

 Short courses are run for those wanting to develop their stage or screen acting, whilst the Theatre School’s thriving youth theatre, Cygnet Youth Theatre, runs throughout the year to engage with school age young people.
 These activities build self-confidence and team working as well as instilling a lifelong love of drama.

 ‘So rehearsal, listening to the others, getting closer and closer to the partner, improvisation and then the presence of an audience are all the tools for sharpening the actor’s inbuilt sensitivity.
 This is method without method.’